datatweets/airflow-pyspark-k8s/tutorials/01_Introduction_to_Data_Orchestration.md

 After seeing why orchestration matters and how different platforms approach it, we dove deeper into Airflow.
 We explained Airflow’s core architecture: how the Scheduler scans and parses DAG files, how Executors run tasks (whether as local processes, Celery workers, or Kubernetes pods), how the Metadata Database tracks state, and how the Web UI provides real-time feedback.
 Finally, we detailed how Airflow’s Scheduler and Executor work together in a continuous loop: parsing DAGs, queuing ready tasks, executing them in parallel, handling retries on failure, updating states, and triggering downstream tasks.

-In the next part, we will leverage this conceptual grounding to build actual Airflow pipelines—starting with defining DAGs, writing Operators and Sensors, using Variables and XCom for data passing, and exploring the TaskFlow API.
+In the next part, we will leverage this conceptual grounding to build actual Airflow pipelines—starting with defining DAGs, writing Operators and Sensors, using Variables and XCom for data passing.
 By mastering these core components, you will be ready to author, test, and deploy your first end-to-end workflows in Airflow.